-Informed Consent/Assent
+Informed Consent

-4. Have a legally acceptable representative who understands the study procedures, alternate treatments available, and risks involved with the study and voluntarily agrees to participate by giving written informed consent/assent.
-The legally acceptable representative may also provide consent/assent for future biomedical research.
+4. Has a legally acceptable representative who understands the study procedures, alternate treatments available, and risks involved with the study and voluntarily agrees to participate by giving written informed consent.
+As appropriate based on local guidelines, the participant will also provide written informed assent for the study.
+The participant or the participant's legally acceptable representative may also provide assent/consent for future biomedical research.
 However, the participant may participate in the main study without participating in future biomedical research.